justin-marian/switch/README.md

 ## Frame Forwarding Process

 - **Frame Arrival:** An Ethernet frame arrives at a switch through one of its ports.
-- **Destination MAC Address Lookup:** The switch examines the destination MAC address (dst) in the Ethernet frame header.
+- **Destination MAC Address Lookup:** The switch examines the destination MAC address (dst) in the Ethernet header.
 - **MAC Address Table Lookup:** The switch checks its MAC address table to find the port associated with the destination MAC address.
 If found, the frame is forwarded out of the corresponding port.
 - **Unknown Destination MAC Address Handling:** If the MAC address is unknown, the switch floods the frame to all ports except the incoming one to ensure connectivity.
 - **Broadcast and Multicast Forwarding:**
-  - Broadcast frames are forwarded to all ports except the receiving one, ensuring all devices receive the broadcast.
+  - Broadcast frames are forwarded to all ports except the receiving one, all devices receive the broadcast.
   - Multicast frames are forwarded only to ports interested in the multicast group.
 - **VLAN Considerations:** Frames are forwarded only within the VLAN to which they belong, respecting VLAN membership.
 Trunk ports carry traffic from multiple VLANs over a single link, using VLAN tagging for differentiation.
 - **VLAN Tagging on Trunk Ports:** Trunk ports append VLAN tags to frames, identifying their VLAN membership.
 VLAN tagging enables logical separation of VLANs over the same physical infrastructure.